Afterschool: Reception

 Afterschool has an 80% approval rating on review aggregate website Rotten Tomatoes, based on 44 reviews with an average rating of 6.55/10.
-The website's critics consensus reads: "Antonio Campos' Afterschool is an intelligent, ambitious debut that boasts strong performances and plenty of ideas."

-Metacritic gave the film a score of 66.
+The website's critics' consensus reads: "Antonio Campos' Afterschool is an intelligent, ambitious debut that boasts strong performances and plenty of ideas."
+Metacritic averaged the film at a rating of 66 based on eleven reviews from critics.